-If the Lead Agency does not certify implementation of all the health and safety preservice/orientation training requirements for staff in programs serving children receiving CCDF assistance, please describe: N/A n.
+- m.
+If the Lead Agency does not certify implementation of all the health and safety preservice/orientation training requirements for staff in programs serving children receiving CCDF assistance, please describe: Click or tap here to enter text. - n.
 Are there any provider categories to whom the above pre-service or orientation training requirements do not apply?